All Episodes

 Can I get the U.S. trade representative?

-Can I get the commerce department under uh Secretary Latin?
+Can I get the Commerce Department under Secretary Luttney?

 Can we get all these folks working together?

-And Bobby Kennedy, of course, is superstar, pushing for this to be done in a maha way, so we're helping people get healthy.
+And Bobby Kennedy, of course, the superstar, pushing for this to be done in a Maha way so we're helping people get healthy.

-One of the ways you get healthy is by taking medications if they're appropriate.
+One of the ways you get healthy is by taking medications that they're appropriate.

-Number one cause of bankruptcy in America, there are health issues and the bills that go along with it.
+Number one, cause of bankruptcy in America, their health issues and the bills that go along with it.

-So Amy's building a system so you'll know everything that's happening in your life, including the buildings that are coming your way and what it costs to get insurance and fixing the a the broken Obamacare model and making Medicaid work better, so the right person appropriately gets these services, but the wrong person can't just freeload off everybody else.
+So Amy's building a system to see you'll know everything that's happening in your life, including the bills that are coming your way and what it costs to get insurance and fixing the broken Obamacare model and making Medicaid work better so the right person appropriately gets these services, but the wrong person can't just freeload off everybody else.

 These are brave moves.